myohanhtet/htantabin/README.md

 ## Overview

-Htantabin is a voucher system for use at the Monasteries.
+Htantabin is a voucher system designed for use in monasteries.
 It includes two types of vouchers.

 ## Features

 - Lucky Draw voucher
 - Pathan voucher
-- User role based
+- Role-based user management
-- Print with PDF
+- PDF printing functionality

 ## License

+This project is licensed under the [MIT License](LICENSE).

 ## Installation
 Clone this repository